 Cabbage and other cruciferous vegetables are unique because of their glucosinolate content.
-Glucosinolate is an antioxidant that has been studied for its ability to protect against certain types of cancer (37, 38, 39).
+Glucosinolates are antioxidants that have been studied for their ability to protect against certain types of cancer (37, 38, 39).

 Some studies have also found that cabbage consumption may lead to a significant reduction in the risk of heart disease (40).

 A versatile vegetable, cabbage is easy to add to your diet.
 It's commonly enjoyed in salads and coleslaw, or can be fermented and made into sauerkraut.

 Butternut squash is a nutrient-dense option to include in your diet, and it's quite affordable.